 Much will change on that road, and predicting World Cup squads years in advance is almost impossible.
-Three years before the 2022 World Cup, USMNT fans knew nothing of Yunus Musah.
+Three years before the 2022 World Cup, for example, USMNT fans knew nothing of Yunus Musah.
 Matt Turner was barely a starter in 2019.
 Brenden Aaronson didn't even make his MLS debut until midway through that year.

 But here we are predicting that road.
 Given the youth of the 2022 World Cup team, it's safe to say we know some players who will be involved.
 Much of the team's young core isn't going anywhere, which is great news for whoever coaches the team this cycle.

-Some players, too, will likely age out, with veterans like DeAndre Yedlin, Aaron Long and Sean Johnson unlikely to be involved all the way through the cycle, even if they are for parts of it.
+Some players, too, will likely age out, with veterans such as DeAndre Yedlin, Aaron Long and Sean Johnson unlikely to be involved all the way through the cycle, even if they are there for parts of it.
 Some World Cup veterans, players like Shaq Moore and Cristian Roldan, will still be in the mix, but face battles to stay involved due to young players coming up behind them.

 With all that said, GOAL is going to spend the next three years tracking the top 50 players in the USMNT pool...